A single shooting method with approximate Fr\'{e}chet derivative for computing geodesics on the Stiefel manifold: Geometry of the Stiefel manifold

 The \emph{embedded metric} is the metric inherited by the Stiefel manifold as an embedded submanifold of $ \R^{n} $, i.e., $ g_{e}(\xi,\xi) = \trace( \xi\tr \xi ) $.
 With the embedded metric, the induced norm is simply the Frobenius norm

-The only difference with respect to the canonical norm is the absence of the factor $\tfrac{1}{2}$ in front of $\| \Omega \|_{\F}^{2}$.
+The only difference with respect to the squared canonical norm of $ \xi $ is that in the squared embedded norm of $\xi$ the term $\| \Omega \|_{\F}^{2}$ is not halved.
 This calculation highlights the fact that in contrast to the embedded norm, the canonical norm only takes into account once the $ \tfrac{1}{2} p (p-1) $ coefficients of $ \Omega $.
 Indeed, in the remaining part of this paper, we will only use the canonical metric.

 By endowing the Stiefel manifold with the canonical metric, one can derive the following \emph{second-order ordinary differential equation for the geodesic} {\cite[(2.41)]{Edelman:1998}}

 where $Y \equiv Y(t)$.
 An explicit formula for a geodesic that realizes a tangent vector $ \xi $ with base point $ Y_{0} $ is {\cite[(2.42)]{Edelman:1998}}